-Paid Family Leave is a Work Incentive
+Paid Family Leave Is Not Just A Women's Issue

 It is also important to understand that paid family leave does not only help the women and men who directly benefit from it.
 It is good for businesses, too.
 Research has found that workplace flexibility, including paid family leave, makes employees more engaged and motivated, thereby increasing productivity.
 And for the rising generation of workers, flexibility is no longer seen as a perk but a requirement.
 In fact, 38 percent of millennials actually say they would consider moving to another country for better parental leave benefits.

 At EY, we were proud to expand our parental leave policy in 2016 to offer all U.S. employees – women and men – up to 16 weeks of paid time off after the birth or adoption of a child.
 Over the course of the past year, we have already found that improving our policy is increasing our capacity to build a sustainable pipeline of talent, especially as the number of dual career couples continues to increase.
 Increased retention of workers significantly benefits our bottom line.
 Other companies, across industries, have similarly reported positive results after expanding their own paid family leave policies.
 This results in retention of family members in the workforce, keeping them off of government assistance programs.
 Of course, not every employer would be able to choose the program EY has put in place, nor should they.
-States and businesses, like employees, need flexibility – which is why it is encouraging that the president’s proposal allows states to craft their own plans, recognizing one size does not fit all.
-And as a dialogue moves forward, I hope both large and small employers will have a seat at the table.
+States and businesses, like employees, need flexibility – which is why it is encouraging that the president’s proposal allows states to craft their own plans, recognizing one size does not fit all businesses.
+And moving forward, I hope both large and small employers will have a seat at the table.

 Simply put, paid family leave is not just a women’s issue, or even a family issue.
-It is a business issue, an economic imperative and a work incentive.
-The details of how to achieve it, as with any objective, will have to be debated.
-With the dialogue expanding, the Administration should be commended for putting this issue on the table.
+It is a business issue and an economic imperative.
+The details of how to achieve it, as with any policy goal, will have to be debated through the legislative process.
+But while the process is just beginning, the Administration should be commended for putting this issue on the table.
 Indeed, as the realities of working families continue to evolve and modernize, it is critical for their economic security – and the country’s – that our workplace benefits do, too.